nadirashvilininutsa/Recipe-Sharing-Application/README.md

 # Installation and Setup

 Clone the repository.

 Install Node.js and npm.

 Navigate to the project folder.

 Run npm install to install all the dependencies.

-Run nom run server to run db.json file
+Run nom run server to run db.json file.

 Run npm start for a local dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.